Language selection

 What does it do?

-SCISAT measures more than 60 different atmospheric gases.
+SCISAT measures more than 70 different atmospheric gases.

 What is it used for?

 SCISAT is used to observe depletion of the ozone layer and to more effectively monitor developments in climate change, air quality and pollution.
-SCISAT data are used to develop international environmental policies to protect the ozone layer, such as the Montreal Protocol, which bans certain chlorofluorocarbons (CFCs).
+SCISAT data is used to develop international environmental policies to protect the ozone layer, such as the Montreal Protocol, which bans certain chlorofluorocarbons (CFCs).

 Protecting our ecosystems